dzianddg/DLinverseHessian/data/README.md

-This model was reshaped into (17000, 351), where the dx and dy is set to be 10 each.
+The original Marmousi model was reshaped into (17000, 351), where the dx and dy is set to be 10 each.